ssharp0/travel_planner/microservices_case_app/README.md

     file.writelines(lines)
 ```

-This example call assumes the database csv file is saved in the same directory as the Case App.

-The microservice will look for the `createChart` string EXACTLY and then it will create charts from the `case_database.csv` file

 ## Receive Data

-Charts will be saved as a PDF in the `reports` folder in the local directory.
+Data charts will be saved as a PDF in the `reports` folder in the local directory.

 The microservice will update the `chart_service.txt` file with the path to the PDF file after it's completed creating the charts.

 To receive the path to the PDF file, read from the `chart_service.txt` after the charts have been created and saved.

+Example Call below:

 ```
     with open('chart_service.txt', "r") as file: